RePlan: Reasoning-guided Region Planning for Complex Instruction-based Image Editing: Method

 \subsection{Region-aligned Editing Planner}

 \minisection{Reasoning on Instructions} Given an input image $I \in \mathbb{R}^{H \times W \times 3}$ and a user instruction $\mathcal{T}$, the VLM planner first reasons about editing targets by combining image understanding with instruction anlysis.
 For ambiguous or abstract descriptions, the planner must ground high-level semantics into concrete visual effects.
-We further enhance this reasoning ability using the GRPO reinforcement learning algorithm (see Section~\ref{sec:rl}).
+We further enhance this reasoning ability using the GRPO reinforcement learning algorithm (see \cref{sec:rl}).

-\minisection{Region-aligned Editing Planning} We decouple the editing guidance according to the target into global edits and regional edits.
-We represent all editing guidance as region--hint pairs:

-where $B_0$ denotes the entire image (for global edits) with its associated hint $h_0$ (e.g., style or background adjustment), and $B_k$ ($k \ge 1$) are bounding boxes for local edits with corresponding hints $h_k$.
+\minisection{Region-aligned Editing Planning} We decouple editing guidance into global and regional edits according to the targets and represent them as region--hint pairs $\{(B_k, h_k)\}_{k=0}^K$, where $B_0$ denotes the entire image (for global edits) with its associated hint $h_0$ (e.g., style or background adjustment), and $B_k$ ($k \ge 1$) are bounding boxes for local edits with corresponding hints $h_k$.
 Hints can also be negative instructing that a region remain unchanged, which helps prevent editing effects from unintentionally bleeding into neighboring areas.

 \minisection{Output Format} We require the VLM to output structured text for convenient post-processing, with explicit markers separating reasoning, global edits, and region guidance.
 Region guidance are expressed in JSON format.
-An example is shown in Figure~\ref{fig:format}.
+An example is shown in \cref{fig:format}.

 \minisection{Interactivity} Explicit region planning enhances interpretability and controllability.
 When the automatically generated guidance is insufficient, users can adjust regions or the associated hints directly.